Amex Serve: A Prepaid Card That Acts Like a Checking Account

-There are several ways to load your Serve account.
+There are several ways to load your Amex Serve account.

-- Direct deposit of your wages.
-This is the best option if you want to minimize costs, as the standard Serve card provides the opportunity for a fee waiver with direct deposit.
+Direct deposit: Employers can directly deposit your weekly wages.
+This is the best option if you want to minimize costs because the standard Amex Serve card provides the opportunity for a fee waiver with direct deposit.

-- Transfer from your bank account.
-Most banks allow you to make electronic transfers to your Serve card at no cost.
+Transfer from your bank account: Most banks allow you to make electronic transfers to your card at no cost.

-- Deposit cash at retailers, including supermarkets, convenience stores, and pharmacies nationwide.
-A fee may apply, depending on which Serve card you use.
+Deposit cash at retailers: Supermarkets, convenience stores, and pharmacies nationwide all participate in this program, although a fee may apply, depending on which kind of Serve card you use.

-- Mobile deposits, although you may need to wait ten days or pay a modest fee before funds are available for spending
+Mobile deposits: Nothing is more convenient than making a mobile deposit, although you may need to wait ten days or pay a modest fee before funds are available for spending

 - Monthly charges on the standard Serve card are waived if you set up direct deposit of at least $500 per month.